wearepropeller/react-native-s3/README.md

 #### `transferUtility.setupWithNative()`

+Return: Promise - will resolve arguments:
-Return: Boolean - `true` or `false` depending on the setup successful.
+* Boolean - `true` or `false` depending on the setup successful.

 #### `transferUtility.setupWithBasic(options)`